ryysud/ignition-sample/README.md

 # ignition-sample

-This is a repository to understand ignition.
+This repository is used to understand ignition.

 ## Requirements